 The climate system and the unique design allow visitors to experience the connection between water, energy and food.

-The Dutch pavilion was built and designed by a consortium comprising trade fair booth and pavilion contractor Expomobilia, V8 Architects, exhibition designers Kossmanndejong and engineering firm Witteveen+Bos.
+The Netherlands pavilion was built and designed by a consortium comprising trade fair booth and pavilion contractor Expomobilia, V8 Architects, exhibition designers Kossmanndejong and engineering firm Witteveen+Bos.

 The Netherlands unites water, energy and food solutions for a greener planet.
 Watch this video to discover how we unite water, energy and food in our pavilion.